-- (iv) Missing individual.
+- external defibrillator, or use of an epinephrine auto injector usage, or intravenous for dehydration). - (iv) Missing individual.
 "Missing individual" means an incident that is not considered neglect and an individual's whereabouts, after immediate measures taken, are unknown and the individual is believed to be at or pose an imminent risk of harm to self or others.
-An incident when an individual's whereabouts are unknown for longer than the period of time specified in the individual service plan that does not result in imminent risk of harm to self or others shall be investigated as an unusual incident. - (vi) Peer-to-peer act.
-"Peer-to-peer act" means one of the following incidents involving two individuals served: - (a) Exploitation which means the unlawful or improper act of using an individual or an individual's resources for monetary or personal benefit, profit, or gain. - (b) Theft which means intentionally depriving another individual of real or personal property valued at twenty dollars or more or property of significant personal value to the individual. - (c) Physical act that occurs when an individual is targeting, or firmly fixed on another individual such that the act is not accidental or random and the act results in an injury that is treated by a physician, physician assistant, or nurse practitioner.
-Allegations of one individual choking another or any head or neck injuries such as a bloody nose, a bloody lip, a black eye, or other injury to the eye, shall be considered major unusual incidents.
-Minor injuries such as scratches or reddened areas not involving the head or neck shall be considered unusual incidents and shall require immediate action, a review to uncover possible cause/contributing factors, and prevention measures. - (ix) Rights code violation.
-"Rights code violation" means any violation of the rights enumerated in section 5123.62 of the Revised Code that creates a likely risk of harm to the health or welfare of an individual. - (v) Significant injury.
-"Significant injury" means an injury of known or unknown cause that is not considered abuse or neglect and that results in concussion, broken bone, dislocation, second or third degree burns or that requires immobilization, casting, or five or more sutures.
-Significant injuries shall be designated in the incident tracking system as either known or unknown cause. - (c) Category C - (i) Law enforcement.
-"Law enforcement" means any incident that results in the individual served being arrested, charged, or incarcerated. - (ii) Unapproved behavior support.
-"Unapproved behavior support" means the use of an aversive strategy or intervention prohibited by paragraph (J) of rule
+An incident when an individual's whereabouts are unknown for longer than the period of time specified in the individual service plan that does not result in imminent risk of harm to self or others shall be investigated as an unusual incident. - (v) Peer-to-peer act.
+"Peer-to-peer act" means any of the following incidents involving two individuals: - (a) Exploitation which means the unlawful or improper act of using another individual or another individual's resources for monetary or personal benefit, profit, or gain. - (b) Theft which means intentionally depriving another individual of real or personal property valued at twenty dollars or more or property of significant personal value to the individual. - (c) Physical act which means a physical altercation that: - (i) Results in an injury that is treated by a physician, physician assistant, or nurse practitioner; or - (ii) Involves strangulation, a bloody nose, a bloody lip, a black eye, a concussion, or biting which causes breaking of the skin; or - (iii) Results in an individual being arrested, incarcerated, or the subject of criminal charges. - (d) Sexual act which means sexual conduct and/or contact for the purposes of sexual gratification without the consent of the other individual. - (e) Verbal act which means the use of words, gestures, or other communicative means to purposefully threaten, coerce, or intimidate the other individual when there is the opportunity and ability to carry out the threat. - (v)(vi) Significant injury.
+"Significant injury" means an injury to an individual of known or unknown cause that is not considered abuse or neglect and that results in concussion, broken bone, dislocation, second or third degree burns or that requires immobilization, casting, or five or more sutures.
+Significant injuries shall be designated in the incident tracking system as either known or unknown cause.

+(c) Category C